 "Audit Fees" are the aggregate fees necessary to perform the annual audit and quarterly reviews of Tidewater Renewables' financial statements billed by the Corporation's external auditor.
 "Audit-Related Fees" are the aggregate fees billed by the Corporation's external auditor for assurance and related services that are reasonably related to the performance of the audit or review of Tidewater Renewables financial statements and are not reported as audit fees.
-During 2022, the nature of the services comprising such fees was the review of security filings.
 "Tax Fees" are the aggregate fees billed by the Corporation's external auditor for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
 This category includes fees for tax compliance, tax planning and tax advice.
 "All Other Fees" are the aggregate fees billed by the Corporation's external auditor for products and services other than those described as "Audit Fees", "Audit Related Fees" and "Tax Fees".
-During 2022, the nature of the services comprising such fees was translation services.
+During 2023, the nature of the services comprising such fees was translation services.